-SACRAMENTAL OBJECTS-FOR PERSONS: Each member of the family should have his own blessed rosary, and a prayerbook-or a Missal, if he is old enough to use the official Mass book.
+SACRAMENTAL OBJECTS IN THE HOME.
+Each member of the family should have his own blessed rosary, and a prayerbook - or a Missal, if he is old enough to use the official Mass book.
 Every child should be introduced to the Missal as soon as possible.
-Those old enough to recite the Office might well have a copy of The Day Hours of the Church, the text used by members of the League of the Divine Office, or a copy of Prime or Compline.
+For those who are old enough to recite the Divine Office two excellent English editions are available.
+The Day Hours of the Church contains the full text in both Latin and English of the day hours only.
+A Short Breviary for Religious and the Laity contains all the hours and propers of the seasons and of the saints in a shortened form.
+Both versions may be used by members of the League of the Divine Office.
 Children and adults alike should also have medals, scapulars, and such other sacramentals as aid in promoting their spiritual development.

-SACRAMENTAL OBJECTS-FOR THE HOME: The Christian home should show forth its religious character in its furnishings and adornment.
+The Christian home should show forth its religious character in its furnishings and adornment.
 There should be a crucifix in each bedroom and in the dining room, and a statue or picture of Christ and an image of our Lady in every home.
-If possible, the home should include a shrine honoring Christ, our Lady, or some other saint, before which the family gathers for regular devotions.
+The image of the Sacred Heart should be enthroned in every home, and if possible there might be a shrine honoring Christ, our Lady, or some other saint, before which the family gathers for regular devotions.
 Some houses have private chapels, where Mass is sometimes celebrated.
 There should be the necessary equipment for a priest's visit in time of sickness or death.
 Holy water and blessed candles should always be available.
-And there should be a supply of Catholic literature-the diocesan newspaper, Catholic magazines for both children and adults, and a number of religious books.
+And there should be a supply of Catholic literature - the diocesan newspaper, Catholic magazines for both children and adults, and a number of religious books.